 Another Richmond County school closes due to COVID-19

 AUGUSTA, Ga.
-(WRDW/WAGT) - The Richmond County School System announced today it has closed another elementary school due to COVID-19 cases among staff and students.
+(WRDW/WAGT) - Glenn Hills Elementary School is the latest Richmond County school to close on COVID-19 concerns.

-Garrett Elementary School has closed due to coronavirus related absences.
-The closure will take effect immediately and end when the school reopens on October 13, 2020 for face to face instruction.
-Garrett Elementary students in virtual learning are not impacted by the closure.

-Notification was sent home with face to face students today about Face to Face Quarantine instruction.
-Face to Face and virtual parents of Garrett Elementary School students who would like to order meals for pick up, should call 706-826-1122.
+According to the Richmond County School System, Glenn Hills will be closed until Oct.
+5, 2020 for face-to-face instruction.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.